Time is given as:

 What scientific concept do you need to know in order to solve this problem?

-Our tutors have indicated that to solve this problem you will need to apply the Motion With Multiple Parts concept.
-If you need more Motion With Multiple Parts practice, you can also practice Motion With Multiple Parts practice problems.
+Our tutors have indicated that to solve this problem you will need to apply the Average Velocity concept.
+You can view video lessons to learn Average Velocity.
+Or if you need more Average Velocity practice, you can also practice Average Velocity practice problems.

 Based on our data, we think this problem is relevant for Professor Efthimiou's class at UCF.